MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 * To progress in game components (for example, gameplay mechanics, skills, personalization, story) that deepen my connection to the game.

 ### Arena participant scenario

 Fernando has spent hours building Minecraft worlds and exploring the limitless possibilities of crafting.
-He is very proud of his creations, and is always looking for inspiration and creative challenges.
-Minecraft Creative Building Tournaments challenges his creative and crafting skill sets.
+Fernando is very proud of his creations, and is always looking for inspiration and creative challenges.

+Minecraft Creative Building Tournaments challenges Fernando's creative and crafting skill sets.
 It is a battle of creativity, ingenuity, speed, and Minecraft knowledge.

 Tournaments has become a new way for Fernando to stay engaged, by creating competitively, and inspired by worlds created by other fans.

 ## Motivation type: Mastery